mitansh-shroff/vahaan-vehicle-registration-dashboard/README.md

 **[View the live dashboard on Tableau Public →](https://public.tableau.com/app/profile/mitansh.shroff/viz/shared/YS9C4589W)**

 ![Dashboard Preview](./assets/dashboard-overview.png)
-*(Add a screenshot of the VAHAAN Overview dashboard here — export one from Tableau Public and save it as `assets/dashboard-overview.png`)*

 ## Overview

-Built on a synthesized VAHAN vehicle registration dataset spanning **12 states**, **~3,700 records**, and **2018–2024**, this project engineers eight calculated metrics beyond raw record counts — Total Registrations, Distinct States, Average Vehicle Age, EV+Hybrid Adoption Rate, BS6 Compliance Rate, 2-Wheeler Share, 2018–2024 CAGR, and 2023–24 Year-on-Year growth — so the dashboard speaks to volume, composition, pace of change, and the emissions/EV transition at a glance.
+Built on a synthesized VAHAN vehicle registration dataset spanning **12 states**, **~3,700 records**, and **2018–2024**, this project engineers eight calculated metrics beyond raw record counts: Total Registrations, Distinct States, Average Vehicle Age, EV+Hybrid Adoption Rate, BS6 Compliance Rate, 2-Wheeler Share, 2018–2024 CAGR, and 2023–24 Year-on-Year growth, so the dashboard speaks to volume, composition, pace of change, and the emissions/EV transition at a glance.

 The workbook contains two dashboards:

 - **VAHAAN Overview** — a strip of six KPI cards (Total Registrations, EV+Hybrid Adoption, YoY Growth, BS6 Compliance, 2W Share, Average Vehicle Age), followed by four charts (Registrations by Vehicle Category, Fuel Type, Emission Norm, and Year), and a record-level Vehicle Detail table.
 A state dropdown filters every view down to any one of the 12 states.
 - **Key Metrics** — a standalone KPI scorecard.

-All four main charts are wired into a single set of filter actions, so clicking any bar, segment, or line point cross-filters the other charts and the detail table — letting a viewer move from national trends to specific vehicles in two clicks.
+All four main charts are wired into a single set of filter actions, so clicking any bar, segment, or line point cross-filters the other charts and the detail table letting a viewer move from national trends to specific vehicles in two clicks.
 An auto phone layout keeps the same interactions working on narrower screens.

 ## Design Decisions